HIST-382 Topics in US History: see descriptions

 In Fall 2015 the following two courses are offered: HIST 382-01 Liberty and Anti-slavery (Professor Elena Abbott); and HIST 382-02 War and American Society (Professor Brian Taylor)

 This seminar course will give students a chance to consider historical events, materials, and ideas in three different ways.
-First, students will work collectively to create a geographical timeline of Atlantic antislavery, augmenting their weekly reading by translating it into a new tool in the digital humanities.
+First, students will work collectively to create a geographical timeline of Atlantic antislavery, translating their weekly reading into a new tool in the digital humanities.
 Second, they will have the opportunity to think like museum curators, developing exhibits designed for a public history audience.
 Third, they will write a historical research paper using their own research to examine a discrete theme of Atlantic antislavery.

 HIST 382-02: Today, most Americans take for granted the existence of a large, standing American military and the United States’ place as the world’s leading military power.
 At the nation’s founding, however, many Americans opposed the creation of a standing military, and some dreamed of creating a republican world order in which war became obsolete.
 Americans’ perceptions of warfare and the military have changed greatly since the late eighteenth century, and in this class we will examine warfare, the development of an American military, and their impact on American society over the first 150 years of the United States’ existence.
 This is not a class in which we will busy ourselves by dissecting generals’ battle plans and debating military tactics.
 Rather, we will look at how American politics and society have impacted the American military and influenced the course of American wars.
 We will examine issues such as Americans’ varying reactions to and support for American wars, Americans’ reasons for fighting and going to war, Americans’ thinking about the concept of war and its desirability or undesirability, and the development of the American military and what it means to be a citizen-soldier.